It may have just been the start, but everything starts somewhere!

 The Chatty Parrot socials have grown, as a monthly gathering at The Sober Parrot in Cheltenham, and the same venue now also sees a regular Open Mic Night hosted by the Partnership.

-A new decade with lots to look forward to, but more to do on gaining equality and inclusive within our community!
+A new decade with lots to look forward to, but more to do on gaining equality and inclusion across Gloucestershire and neighbouring regions!

 Whilst we are living in a time when a good majority of people are accepting of those that identify as LGBT+, there's still opposition in places.
 We, as a Partnership, will be working to mutually support individuals and partners in Gloucestershire and neighbouring counties to gain a greater sense of security, know who our allies are and where to find them, and strive for more education and understanding for those who may not be quite as accepting at the moment.